 This week we will explore and tour the Castle proper.
 Next week, in the second part, we will cover the Castle grounds and gardens.
 You are not going to want to miss either one as the history, artefacts, and pictures are stunning!
-So, join me as I take you inside Glamis Castle and give you a glimpse into one of Scotland’s truly magnificent stately homes.
+So, join us as we head inside Glamis Castle and give you a glimpse into one of Scotland’s truly magnificent stately homes.

 The history of Glamis Castle as ancestral home of the Lyon family (and ancestral seat of the Earls of Strathmore and Kinghorne) came about in 1372 when King Robert II granted the Thanage of Glamis to Sir John Lyon.
 In 1376, Sir John married Robert II’s daughter, Princess Johanna Stewart (great-granddaughter of Robert the Bruce) ensuring royal blood lines for the Lyon heirs.